Git-introductory-session/exercises/Exercises.md

 ## Exercise 2: Forking and contributing ([hints](./Hints/Exercise-2.md))
 In this exercise, you will fork this exercises repo and contribute to it though a Pull Request.
+*The repo might have been forked for you automatically when you joined the organization on GitHub.
+In this case, you can skip step 1.*

 1. Fork the main repo
 2. Add a branch with your first name